My name is Elizar Milev, PhD and I was a solo resident during the period November – December in North Land Creative.

 As a teacher of glass in the National High School of Applied Arts “St. Luke” – Sofia and recently graduated my dissertation on topic: “Trends of the development of glass casting, as technological and aesthetic aspects” I concentrated on my own creative art visions.
 This opportunity to work freely in the studio gave me the chance to concentrate entirely on my projects and, on the other hand, helped my teaching work by enriching my empirical experience and declaring my creative potential to my alumni and graduates.

-Another determining factor affecting most artists is the color and its problems.
-Depending on the combination of shapes and color, you can give a sense of massiveness, lightness, warmth, rigor and etc. Leaving the structures out of the process of casting itself, I emphasize the shape, leaving it to look denser, heavier, and alive in order to avoid a mechanized visual sensation in the viewer.
+Another determining factor affecting most artists is the colour and its problems.
+Depending on the combination of shapes and colour, you can give a sense of massiveness, lightness, warmth, rigor and etc. Leaving the structures out of the process of casting itself, I emphasize the shape, leaving it to look denser, heavier, and alive in order to avoid a mechanized visual sensation in the viewer.